nkarim1/RecipeReviewAnalysis_nk/README.md

 `Cooking Time` was used because looking at our hypothesis model, there is a relationship between cooking time and average rating, which can help predict rating.

-`n_ingredients` was used because, similarily, I assume there is a relationship between the number of ingredients and the rating.
+`n_ingredients` and `n_steps` was used because, similarily, I assume there is a relationship between the number of ingredients, number of steps, and the rating.

 I used a RMSE to asses the model's accuracy because RMSE looks at the average discrepancy between predicted and actual ratings.
-I got an **RMSE = 0.876**.
-This means the predicted ratings usually deviated by 0.876 points from the actual ratings.
+I got an **RMSE = 1.055**.

-## Fairness Analysis